 Let’s say you choose a good, sturdy tree for your anchor.
 Now you need some webbing to create the perfect anchor.
 Webbing is something that you can leave behind for a sturdy anchor.
 Canyoneers tend to use earth tones so they camouflage into the surroundings and don’t look like litter.
 Don’t worry about being able to untie the knots at the end- it’s better to worry about the knots staying tied!
 Bring a little bit of extra webbing with you whenever you go rappelling.

 Webbing is different from rope- it lies flat, but it is still strong.
-With webbing, you will want to use overhand knots so the webbing lies flat and then you’ll attach your rappelling ropeOpens in a new tab. through quick links or locking carabiners on your webbing.
+With webbing, you will want to use overhand knots so the webbing lies flat and then you’ll attach your rappelling rope through quick links or locking carabiners on your webbing.
 To build a webbing anchor wrapped around a tree, post, boulder etc. the best type of knot to tie with webbing in this situation is called a water knot.

 How to tie a water knot AKA ring bend or overhand bend